 Searching for primary sources:

 Search your topic (or historical person of interest) using Omni, the library's main search box to find primary sources (or reproductions) in our collection.
-Keyword searches that include the following terms will identify primary materials most of the time, example: "white fathers" AND memoir*
+Keyword searches that include the following terms will identify primary materials most of the time: diar*(for diary or diaries), correspondence, letters, memoir, personal narrative, recollections, reminiscences, journal and sources.

 Other search tips: